-In the spring, Columbia river salmon fishing guide Marvin will pilot you on his 27-foot Alumaweld Intruder to his favorite spring chinook spots on the Columbia River near Portland and Vancouver, Washington.
+In the spring, I will pilot you on my 27-foot Alumaweld Intruder to my favorite spring chinook spots on the Columbia River near Portland and Vancouver, Washington.

-By the way, spring in the Northwest can be wet and windy, but that’s no problem if you’ve booked your trip with Marvin’s Guide Service.
-His roomy boat is covered and heated, so you can wait for that next rod to double over in comfort.
+By the way, spring in the Northwest can be wet and windy, but that’s no problem if you’ve booked your trip with me.
+The Marvin’s Guide Service boat is covered and heated, so you can wait for that next rod to double over in comfort.

 You’ll fish with the highest-quality rods, reels, and tackle, not to mention only the freshest bait available.

 If the Columbia River closes to fishing, or even if it slows down, you still can catch one of the tastiest fish that swims.
 That’s because the lower Willamette River is nearby in Portland and has equally excellent spring salmon fishing.

 Most spring chinook salmon weigh between 10 and 25 pounds whether caught in the Columbia or Willamette rivers.

 Fall Salmon Fishing